Red Herring Fallacy – Definition, Meaning & Examples

 Situation: In a criminal trial for robbery, the defence attorney brings up the defendant’s good grades in school and involvement in charity work, suggesting that these factors make it unlikely for the defendant to commit a crime.

-In this case, the defence attorney is using the red herring autumnacy by introducing the defendant’s academic performance and charity work, which are unrelated to the specific charges of robbery.
+In this case, the defence attorney is using the red herring fallacy by introducing the defendant’s academic performance and charity work, which are unrelated to the specific charges of robbery.
 The intention is to divert attention from the actual evidence and arguments relevant to the case.

-Psychology behind the red herring autumnacy
+Psychology behind the red herring fallacy

 Avoidance of accountability